Atos ANTZ Mentor Programme

-Since 2015 Atos has partnered with Antz – a social enterprise, connecting businesses, charities and third-sector organisation to deliver social value within local communities – and the decommissioning SME Tier 1, to create a mentoring programme targeting disadvantaged people.
-The programme to date engaged over 52 mentees – a blend of ex-offenders and others experiencing challenges within their communities.
-Atos employees have taken an active role mentoring and supporting participants to overcome challenges, grow professionally and create a positive impact for themselves and society, as well as taking a leading role in managing the programme.
+Since 2015 Atos has partnered with ANTZ – a leader in social innovation, connecting businesses, charities and third-sector organisations to deliver social value within local communities – and the decommissioning SME Tier 1, to create a mentoring programme that helps disadvantaged people.
+To date, the programme has engaged over 96 mentees – a blend of prison leavers and others experiencing challenges within their communities.
+Atos employees take an active role mentoring and supporting participants to find jobs, gain further education and commit to meaningful roles in society.

-Working alongside our client the Ministry of Justice, the programme started with HMP Forrest Bank and local Manchester charities.
-It has now expanded to London working with the Ministry of Justice client and Atos suppliers to support HMP Bronzefield and local London charities.
-Since its inception, the initiative has already produced circa £850,000 in societal cost savings and made a tangible difference for the communities we connect with and support.
+Working alongside our client the Ministry of Justice, the programme started with HMP Forest Bank and local Manchester charities.
+It has now expanded to London working with the Ministry of Justice client to support HMP Bronzefield and local London charities.
+Since its inception, the initiative has produced £1.4 million in societal cost savings and made a tangible difference for the communities we connect with and support.

-Mentors – Atos employees, clients and suppliers – have described how the programme has helped them develop a sense of meaning and personal growth and gain a greater perspective of the challenges faced by many:
+Mentors – Atos and client employees – have described how the programme has helped them develop a sense of meaning and personal growth and gain a greater perspective of the challenges faced by many:

 “The Mentor Programme has taken me out of my comfort zone and challenged me in different ways.
 It makes me realise that although I have had many work challenges over the years, I have always been fortunate to possess a clear brain and a support network of family and friends.
 Others are not so fortunate.”